Aichi E16A Zuiun: Design and development

 The Aichi E16A originated from a 1939 specification for a replacement for the Aichi E13A, which, at that time, had yet to be accepted by the Imperial Japanese Navy Air Service (IJNAS).
-Disagreements about the requirements in the "Number 14 specification prevented most manufacturers from submitting designs, but, in 1941, a new "Number 16" specification was drafted by the IJNAS around the Aichi AM-22 design, which had already been made by Aichi engineers Kishiro Matsuo and Yasuhiro Ozawa.
+This apparently short timeframe for procuring a successor was the result of both institutional prioritisation and theatre infrastructure conditions: the IJNAS placed significant value on aerial reconnaissance while a lack of runways available across the vast Pacific Ocean compelled a preference for seaplanes.
+Disagreements about the requirements in the "Number 14" specification prevented most manufacturers from submitting designs, but, in January 1941, a new "Number 16" specification was drafted by the IJNAS around the Aichi AM-22 design, which had already been drawn up by Aichi engineers Kishiro Matsuo and Yasuhiro Ozawa.